The Top 100 Foods High In Polyphenols

 95. Green Grape (15 mg per 100g)

-Botanically speaking, these grapes are actually a berry and they predominantly grow in the Americas, Australia, China, and Europe.
+Botanically berries, they predominantly grow in the Americas, Australia, China, and Europe.

 96. Carrot (14 mg per 100g)

-The carrot is a bright orange root vegetable native to Europe and South-Western Asia, but they are grown throughout the world.
+The carrot, a bright orange root vegetable native to Europe and South-Western Asia, is now cultivated worldwide.

-They offer a particularly high source of the vitamin A precursor, beta-carotene.
-Additionally, they are rich in polyphenols from polyphenolic acid (113).
+Renowned for being a particularly rich source of the vitamin A precursor, beta-carotene, carrots are also high in polyphenols from phenolic acids (113).

-Carrots are a versatile vegetable and people enjoy them raw, in recipes, as a side dish…or even carrot juice and soup.
+Carrots are a versatile vegetable and people enjoy them raw, in recipes, as a side dish, and made into juice or soup.

 97. Vinegar (21 mg per 100g)